- Home

 9. Air fryer courgette and corn fritters

 If you fancy something a bit different from the usual breakfast dishes, why not make these delicious air fryer courgette and corn fritters?
-Despite looking (and tasting!) pretty special, they take only ten minutes to prepare, and require only five to six ingredients.
-Plus, because the recipe uses chickpea flour rather than eggs, it’s vegan and gluten-free too.
+Despite looking (and tasting!) pretty special, they take only 10 minutes to prepare, and need only five to six ingredients.
+Because the recipe uses chickpea flour instead of eggs, it’s vegan and gluten-free, too.

-Simply grate the courgettes, then mix with sweetcorn, potato, chickpea flour, garlic, and seasoning.
-Shape into patties and pop them into your fryer for ten minutes, flipping after seven minutes to make sure they’re golden on both sides.
+Simply grate the courgettes, then mix them with sweetcorn, potato, chickpea flour, garlic, and seasoning.
+Shape into patties and pop them into your fryer for 10 minutes, flipping after seven minutes so they’re golden on both sides.
 While the recipe suggests pairing them with tahini or ketchup, they work well with just about any sauce – from mayonnaise to sriracha.
-They’re delicious hot or cold too.
+They’re also delicious hot or cold.

 To make courgette and corn fritters, check out this recipe from Watch What U Eat.